lf-lang/rfcs/text/0002-rfc-process.md

 issue unchanged for now.
 Fill in the sections of the template to start your proposal.

-Don't overthink the proposal or aim for being perfect.
+Don't overthink the proposal or aim for perfection.
 The idea of the RFC process is to receive feedback quickly and iterate frequently.
 Indicate any open questions that you are aware of.

 #### Receiving early feedback and collaborative editing

-Create a new branch (the branch name should be identical to the short name you chose for the proposal file), commit your new proposal and push it to this repository or to your own fork.
-Share the link to your new file with your peers to invite others do collaborate on the proposal or ask for early feedback.
+Create a new branch (the branch name should be identical to the short name you chose for the proposal file), commit your new proposal, and push it to this repository or to your own fork.
+Share the link to your new file with your peers to invite others to collaborate on the proposal or ask for early feedback.
-Ideally this involves one of the more senior contributors, who can help to avoid larger pitfalls.
-If you are new to the community and don't know who to reach out to, drop a message in our [Zulip](https://lf-lang.zulipchat.com/).
+Ideally, this involves one of the more senior contributors, who can help to avoid larger pitfalls.
+If you are new to the community and don't know whom to reach out to, drop a message in our [Zulip](https://lf-lang.zulipchat.com/).
 The proposal does not need to be perfect (timely is more important than perfect), but you should clearly identify any gaps that you are aware of.

-At this early stage using git and GitHub is merely a suggestion.
+At this early stage, using git and GitHub is merely a suggestion.
 You may also choose other forms of exchanging ideas with your peers and collaborating on a text document.

 #### Opening a pull request

-Once you have build trust in your proposal and are ready to receive feedback from a wider audience, it is time to open a pull request on this repository.
+Once you have built trust in your proposal and are ready to receive feedback from a wider audience, it is time to open a pull request on this repository.
 Once you have opened the PR, replace `0000` in the file name of your RFC with the PR number and insert a link to the PR at the top of your RFC.

-Opening a PR will allow the stakeholders and interested community members to review your proposal and to raise concerns or make suggestions.
-We will also assign a [shepherd](#role-of-the-shepherd) to your PR who helps managing the remaining process.
+Opening a PR will allow the stakeholders and interested community members to review your proposal and raise concerns or make suggestions.
+We will also assign a [shepherd](#role-of-the-shepherd) to your PR who helps manage the remaining process.
 At this stage, the shepherd should request reviews from relevant stakeholders and community members that are affected by or generally interested in the RFC.

 #### Addressing feedback

-Reviewers will share there valuable thoughts and opinions.
+The reviewers will share their valuable thoughts and opinions.
 Aim to address this feedback and, if necessary, make changes to the RFC in order to help reach a consensus.
 The shepherd may help to moderate the discussion if needed.